NextGenTel/akka-tools/akka-tools-persistence/README.md

 --------------
 Events are representing changes to our state and are persisted in the Journal.

-They drive the state-machine and may produce *External Effects*
+They drive the state-machine and may produce *DurableMessages*

 DurableMessage
 ----------------